Amazon's Echo Link is its answer to high-end audio

 While the Echo Dot's ability to plug into existing speakers is nice, it's not something fans of high-end audio would hook up to their home theatre.
-Amazon is hoping to win over those audiophiles with its two new devices.
-The Echo Link Amp and Echo Link.
+Amazon is hoping to win over those audiophiles with two new devices: The Echo Link Amp and Echo Link.

 The Echo Link Amp will start shipping early next year for $299.
 It will ship with a built-in 60W two-channel amplifier with digital and analog inputs and outputs.